"... things that exist are somewhere, because what is not is nowhere (...) Yet what is somewhere is in a place, and what is in a place is somewhere."

 spaCe is a doubt is a song for mezzo-soprano and alto saxophone and an extension of m2.
 The text is a mesostichon (with the word SPACE as the central axis) derived from a reflection on space by Georges Perec in which a multitude of associations and ideas emerge about our relationship to places.
 Perec writes about the places that "might be points of reference" but is concerned that "time is going to wear them away" and concludes that places can only survive by meticulously describing them. spAce is a doubt was first performed in a small café by Berber Vis with Jos Baggermans on saxophone.

 a fEw signs (written for Jelle Beckers) consists of twenty fragments in four parts that can be read like a poem: with short silences between the individual lines.
 It is also derived from m2, and like m2, the four sections represent the four walls of an interior space.
-Within these four sections, however, the space is viewed from different perspectives, so that it is always shown in a different light.
+Within these four sections, however, the space is viewed from different perspectives.
 They are the traces with which a faded place can be reconstructed.

 In connection to music we often talk about time, but rarely about place.
 Plato used the term “chora” for the place where abstract concepts were cast into transient, perceptable forms.
 In a sense, this is also a metaphor for music: a place where ideas take on an ephemeral form.

 In Places, this materialization emerges in the alternation of four different themes in the fourteen sections that make up the piece.
-In the sections called Lines, the melodies of the first piece in the series, m2, are given a new counterpoint, placing them in a different light.
+In the sections called Lines, the melodies of the first piece in the series, m2, are given a new counterpoint.
 The other sections, entitled Clouds, Circles and Colours, are more or less articulated manifestations of the same underlying basic material.
 The indeterminacy of some passages fits the "logic of the ambiguous" with which Plato's concept of "chora" is interpreted by philosophers.

 fragment of houSe (#8 of scrAps from a traCe), with a 'cut up' quote from m2